 If your chain isn’t properly adjusted you are opening yourself up to whole world of costly motorcycle repairs that could’ve easily been avoided by just keeping a closer eye on things.
 If that chain isn’t set right, you can expect heavy wear and tear on the sprocket and in the gearbox, rear suspension issues, unnecessary stress on the chain, and a horrible ride experience in general.
 Besides, nothing screams amateur hour” than a chain that rattles around and hangs lower than a wizard’s sleeve.
 Chains wear out and break, but with a little TLC you can make that event later rather than sooner.

-This is what workshop manuals were designed for: to teach you how to perform these little motorcycle repair jobs and maintenance tasks.
+This is what workshop manuals were designed for: to teach you how to perform these little jobs and maintenance tasks.
 Flip it to the right page for detailed instructions on how to adjust the tension – but be sure to adjust it correctly with either someone sitting on the bike or with a load to simulate your body weight, because that drastically affects things.
 Also, be sure to use a torque wrench and use the manufacturer’s settings when you’re re-tightening the bolts.
 A torque wrench is your best friend if you want to keep your bike in tip top health.
 Lube that chain when you’re done, and you’re good to go.

 #08.
 Replace Your Brake Pads

 Tire pressures and chain tensions are one thing, but what about your brakes?
-It might seem daunting because of the nature of it, but replacing your brake pads is a pretty simple motorcycle repair job.
+It might seem daunting because of the nature of it, but replacing your brake pads is a pretty simple task.
 Simple doesn’t always mean easy though, so call up an experienced friend to keep an eye on you first time round.
 Screwing your brakes up is quite obviously less than ideal – but don’t let the fear of getting it wrong put you off.
 Open your shop manual, get your tools and parts together, and call your friend.
 Motorcycle repair just got serious.

 It’s crucial that you’ve got the right parts and that you’re following instructions that are specifically for your bike.
 Calipers come in a variety of styles with different operating instructions – some allow you to access the pads without taking the whole caliper off, allowing you to get to the pads via a plate on the back and a retaining pin.
 In that case, push the pistons back into the caliper using opposing jaw needle nose pliers, and replace the pads by removing the old ones and slotting the new ones in place.
 Replace the retaining pin and plate, and the job is done.
 Take care with those pliers though, and don’t use them between the piston and disc, or you could do some damage.